- Published on Saturday, 16 August 2008 07:04

 In the southeast of India in the province of Andhra Pradesh we had the opportunity to minister twice a day to different churches and Sunday school students and teachers.
 All of us had opportunity to teach and pray for many people and even baptize some in water and pray for the filling of the Holy Spirit.
 We were able to buy and distribute food and gifts for hundreds of Sunday school students, teachers and orphans.

 One memorable man who we renamed Joseph, was always with us when possible to help carry bags and wash our clothes.
 He would collect our laundry one day and bring them back the next day without charge.
 Even when we persisted to pay him he refused to accept payment and only wanted to serve us.
 We caught on that he would accept food from us which we gladly gave him for his services but he just desperately wanted to serve God through serving us in anyway he could.
 He was “saved” when Jesus visited him in a vision and called him to come and follow Him.
 The Spirit was “heavy” on this simple man and when he would pray for others he would fall out under the Spirit.
-I had the honor of baptizing him and giving him his new name; Joseph.
+We had the honor of baptizing him and giving him his new name; Joseph.

 When we finally arrived at the train station for our last train ride back to Hyderabad to take our flight back home we were approached by beggars as expected in train stations.
 One man in particular had very deformed hands and carried a bag with a book in it.
 We gave him money to buy essentials and began to talk to him through the interpreters we had throughout our stay in Andhra Pradesh.
 We discovered he was a believer and carried a bible with him everywhere he went.
 He testified that he came to the station that day expecting to beg but God had us there to pray for him.
 We were still there because our train was late in arriving.
 His hands were severely injured in a fire in his home as he tried to get to and pull his wife to safety.
 His wife died in the fire and the officials believed he was the cause of the fire since he did not die in the fire or the fire happened because he was cursed and therefore was responsible and gave him a jail sentence.
 His young children turned against him because they were told the fire was his fault.